modernish/modernish/README.md

     harden -f hardGrep -e '>1' grep     # hardGrep does not tolerate being aborted harden -f pipeGrep -e '>1' -P grep  # pipeGrep for use in pipes that may break

+*Note:* If `SIGPIPE` was set to ignore by the process invoking the current shell, the `-p` option has no effect, because no process or subprocess of the current shell can ever be killed by `SIGPIPE`.
+However, this may cause various other problems and you may want to refuse to let your program run under that condition. [`thisshellhas WRN_NOSIGPIPE`](#warning-ids) can help you easily detect that condition so your program can make a decision.
+See the [WRN_NOSIGPIPE description](#warnig-ids) for more information.

 ### Tracing the execution of hardened commands ###